Lemon Berry Cake with the BEST Lemon Frosting Ever!

 - Cream the butter and lemon curd in the bowl of a mixer fitted with a whipping attachment.
 Add the powdered sugar a cup at a time.

-- After all the sugar has been added, whip the frosting on high for a minute.
+- After all the sugar has been added, add 1 tablespoon of milk and whip the frosting on high for a minute.
 Check the spreading consistency.
-If it seems thick, add a tablespoon of milk and whip again on high for a minute.
-Repeat if needed.
-TIP: The key to a light and airy frosting is whipping air into it, so keep whipping until it seems easy to spread.
+If it seems thick, add another tablespoon of milk and whip again on high for a minute.
+TIP: The key to a light and airy frosting is whipping air into it, so keep whipping until it is very light and easy to spread.

 - Assemble the cake:

-- Cut the cake layers in half to make four layers.
+- Cut the cake layers in half to make four layers (optional: do not cut and use just two layers, filling only one layer with jam).

-- Place one layer on a cake plate and spread with 1/2 cup of jam.
-Place second layer on top and spread this layer with 1/2 cup lemon curd (or jam).
-Repeat with third layer, spreading with another 1/2 cup of jam and topping with the last layer (top of cake).
+- For four layers: Place one layer on a cake plate and spread with 1/2 cup of jam.
+Place second layer on top and spread this layer with 1/2 cup lemon curd (or more jam).
+Repeat with third layer, spreading with another 1/2 cup of jam and then top with remaining layer of cake.

 - Frost the sides of the cake with the lemon frosting, swirling the frosting with a knife.
 Finish by frosting the top, using the remaining frosting.
-Sprinkle with decorative, edible sugar pearls if desired.
+Sprinkle with decorative, edible sugar pearls or a mound of fresh berries sprinkled with lemon zest, if desired.

 Notes